-We examine the role of bankruptcy exemption for short-term financing such as "repo" in determining the extent of leverage in the economy, and thereby its consequent impact on financial stability.
+We examine the role of bankruptcy exemption for short-term financing such as repo (sale-and-repurchase contracts) in determining the extent of leverage in the economy, and thereby its consequent impact on financial stability.
 While bankruptcy exemption is usually seen as facilitating financial sector growth in the hope of priming real sector growth, our model highlights that such a prescription must be viewed with caution.
-We show that bankruptcy exemption creates upfront leverage-inducing growth, which can cause financial instability in future in the form of fire-sale effects for financial assets and credit crunches in the real sector.
+We show that bankruptcy exemption creates upfront leverage-inducing growth, which can cause financial instability via distributive externalities arising from fire sales - credit to the real sector is reduced, which in extremis, can lead to a credit crunch.
 We conclude that bankruptcy exemption may require a re-think for repo collateral whose quality is highly sensitive to economic shocks.

-The Treasury repo rate spikes and fire sales observed during September 2019 and March 2020 suggest that our conclusions, while derived in the context of risky underlying collateral, may carry over to relatively safe collateral such as Treasuries too.
-As Barth et al. [2021] note, some of this stress, especially in 2020, can be attributed to a liquidation of speculative positions in the cashfutures basis trades held by hedge funds and the growing build-up of such positions in the first place.
+The Treasury repo rate spikes and fire sales observed during September 2019 ("repo rate spike") and March 2020 ("dash for cash") suggest that our conclusions, while derived in the context of risky underlying collateral, may carry over to relatively safe collateral such as Treasuries too.
+As Barth et al. [2021] note, some of this stress, especially in 2020, can be attributed to a liquidation of speculative positions in the cash-futures basis trades held by hedge funds and the growing build-up of such positions in the first place.
 To the extent that bankruptcy exemption in repo markets encourages leverage in these speculative positions, without (at least direct) attendant real benefits, there might be a possible case for revisiting safe harbor provisions in Treasury (and Agency) repo markets as well.
+Indeed, one favorable interpretation of the recent SEC proposal to require Treasury repo contracts to clear via a central counterparty (CCP)25 is that this would reduce the ex-post fire-sale externality.
+By transferring and managing defaulted contracts via the CCP, clearing would effectively not allow repo financiers to simply seize and liquidate the underlying collateral.
+If this limits ex-ante liquidity, then it may also ration ex-ante entry by leveraged hedge funds, which together with capital constraints on CCP dealers and counterparties could further reduce the risk of ex-post fire sales and be overall desirable ex ante.